massivejords/massivejords/README.md

 ## Hi, I'm Jordan!
-I am an aspiring data scientist/computational biologist/bioinformatician!
-My goal is to help scientific collaborators make the most of their datasets quickly and easily.
 Check out some of my projects below!

 ### A. thaliana leaf area detection in OpenCV and PlantCV
 I developed a computer vision algorithm using Python to automatically quantify the size leaves grown on agar plates.
 Below is [figure 2 from our paper](https://pubmed.ncbi.nlm.nih.gov/36518946/) showing the leaf area detection steps.